putuadityadev/Amazon-Clone-Project/README.md

-# Amazon-Clone-Project
+#Simple Amazon Clone
-This project is an interactive clone of the Amazon website built with HTML, CSS, and JavaScript.
-It features a responsive design, dynamic content, and interactive elements like product listings and a shopping cart.
-The goal is to enhance my JavaScript skills while creating a functional web application.
+This project is a simple interactive clone of the Amazon website, created using HTML, CSS, and JavaScript.
+The primary goal of this project is to enhance my skills in JavaScript while building a functional web application.

+#Features
+1. Responsive Design: The layout is designed to be responsive, ensuring a seamless experience on both desktop and mobile devices.
+2. Interactive Elements: Users can interact with various components, such as product listings, a shopping cart, and navigation menus.
+3. Dynamic Content: JavaScript is utilized to manage dynamic content, allowing for an engaging user experience.

+#Technologies Used
+- HTML: For the structure of the web pages.
+- CSS: For styling and layout.
+- JavaScript: For interactivity and dynamic content management.